bernotieno/ascii-art-web-stylize/README.md

 # ASCII Art Web Stylize

-ASCII Art Web is a Go project that allows users to generate ASCII art from input text using various predefined banners through a web interface.
+ASCII Art Web Stylize is a Go project that allows users to generate ASCII art from input text using various predefined banners through a stylized web interface.

 ## Table of Contents
 - `Introduction`